-Doge's Palace – A masterpiece of Gothic architecture.
+Doge's Palace (10% off if you book a tour here) – A masterpiece of Gothic architecture.
 Visit the residence of the Doges, who ruled the Venetian empire and see their spectacular living quarters.

 House of Marco Polo – Visit the courtyard of the house where Marco Polo was born in 1254.
 Marco was an Italian traveler who left detailed chronicles of his travels and inspired many people to explore the world...

 Map of Venice with top sightseeings, things to do and places to see